 The CTS currently tests that all of the supported Android strong-typed APIs are present and behave correctly.
 It also tests other non-API system behaviors such as application lifecycle and performance.
-We plan to add support in future CTS versions to test "soft" APIs such as Intents as well.
+We plan to add support in future CTS versions to test soft APIs such as Intents.

 Will the CTS reports be made public?

 Yes.
-While not currently implemented, Google intends to provide web-based self-service tools for OEMs to publish CTS reports so that they can be viewed by anyone.
-CTS reports can be shared as widely as manufacturers prefer.
+While not currently implemented, Google intends to provide web-based self-service tools for OEMs to publish CTS reports so that anyone can view them.
+Manufacturers can share CTS reports with as wide an audience as they like.